 Use both butter and a neutral cooking oil

 If you’re cooking with just butter you’ve noticed it starts to burn and smoke before you’re even done cooking.
 This is a common problem and probably why you feel like you take to pull the toast off the heat when it’s still soggy.

-What’s happening is the milk solids in the butter and burning, and they will stick to your toast and give it a bitter flavor.
+What’s happening in the milk solids in the butter and burning, and they will stick to your toast and give it a bitter flavor.
 So, swap half your butter for neutral cooking oil.
 Regular vegetable or rapeseed oil is fine.
 No olive oil !
 Coconut oil may work great if you have it.

-Don’t create a layer of fat and oil, use very little, fry the toast, wipe clean with paper towel, and use a fresh round of butter and oil.
+Don’t create a layer of fat and oil, use very little, fry the toast, wipe clean with a paper towel, and use a fresh round of butter and oil.

 Don’t be afraid of a bit of cinnamon and vanilla

 If you’re adding maple syrup on top of your toast you may think there’s no need to add anything else to the batter.
 But the thing is, you give the batter some extra oomph if you throw in a pinch of cinnamon and a bit of vanilla extract.

 Adding brown sugar will yield a caramelized crust, while powdered sugar will get you a nice, crispy finish.

 Read Also: Should Maple Syrup Be Refrigerated ?

 Always cook French toast on a medium heat.
 Just like a pancake, French toast needs medium heat to cook evenly.
 Cook for about 3 minutes on each side and you should have crispy outsides and a creamy interior.